 - The PATRONI_RESTAPI_CONNECT_ADDRESS must be accessible from all nodes of a given Patroni cluster.
-Internally Patroni is using it during the leader race to find nodes with minimal replication lag. - If you enabled client certificates validation (PATRONI_RESTAPI_VERIFY_CLIENT is set to required), you also must provide valid client certificates in the PATRONI_CTL_CERTFILE, PATRONI_CTL_KEYFILE, PATRONI_CTL_KEYFI
+Internally Patroni is using it during the leader race to find nodes with minimal replication lag. - If you enabled client certificates validation (PATRONI_RESTAPI_VERIFY_CLIENT is set to required), you also must provide valid client certificates in the PATRONI_CTL_CERTFILE, PATRONI_CTL_KEYFILE, PATRONI_CTL_KEYFILE_PASSWORD.
+If not provided, Patroni will not work correctly.